 The existing Underground Storage Tank (UST) regulations, R.C.S.A. sections 22a-449(d)-1 and 22a-449(d)-101 to 22a-449(d)-113, inclusive, authorized by C.G.S. section 22a-449(d), identify the performance standards for owners and operators of state regulated and federally regulated UST systems.
-These regulations set out design and construction standards, operating requirements, release detection requirements, operator responsibilities and training, corrective action procedures when a release from an UST is confirmed, closure procedures, financial responsibility, and recordkeeping requirements, among other provisions.
-The proposed amendments to the UST regulations seek to modernize and update the UST regulations by adding clarity, consistency, and flexibility for certain existing requirements to ensure that stakeholders have a clearer understanding of obligations under the UST regulations.
-These updates are consistent with current technologies for UST construction, design and operation and eliminate outdated standards.
-Of particular benefit to owners and operators of UST systems is the extension of life expectancy for new tanks and certain existing tanks and shifting the responsibility to owners and operators to take the lead on corrective action.
+The proposed amendments to the UST regulations seek to modernize and update the UST regulations by adding clarity, consistency, and flexibility for certain existing requirements.
+These updates are consistent with current technologies and will eliminate outdated standards.
+Of particular benefit to owners and operators of UST systems is the extension of life expectancy for new tanks and certain existing tanks.

-This wholesale update of the UST regulations reorganizes certain provisions for greater clarity while maintaining the substance of the main provisions noted above.
 Additionally, a new section is being added as a centralized location for notification and recordkeeping requirements and a new administrative civil penalties schedule is being added to R.C.S.A. section 22a-6b-8.